Dias1c/hungry-local-storage/README.md

 ### Why hungry-local-storage?

-The reason why I called this package `hungry-local-storage` is that he is a endlessly hungry thats allowed to eat only after the item store time expires.
-And it checks at specified intervals (every N seconds you specified) whether the object's storage period has expired so that it can be eaten.
-Such an obedient hungry tool.
+The reason why I called this package `hungry-local-storage` is that he is endlessly hungry thats allowed to eat only after the item's store time expires.
+And it checks at specified intervals (every N seconds you specify) whether the object's storage period has expired so that it can be eaten.
+Such an obedient, hungry tool.

 ## Usage